The Queen's Wedding Cake Restoration Project

 A Brief History

-In 1947, Peek Frean made one of the wedding cakes for the then Princess Elizabeth and Prince Philip.
-At the same time, the company made an exact full-sized replica of the cake which was proudly displayed in the reception of Peek Frean's headquarters at the Biscuit Factory in Bermondsey for over 30 years, and subsequently as part of a museum display dedicated to the history of the company, following the closure of the business in the late 1980's.
-During a change over of museum premises in 2015, vandals gained access to the museum and destroyed the replica cake whilst it was still waiting to be relocated.
-What remained was then moved to the current museum site before Sugarcraft Guild members came to the rescue...
+In 1947, Peek Frean created one of the wedding cakes for Princess Elizabeth and Prince Philip, along with a full-sized replica.
+This replica was proudly displayed in the reception area of the Biscuit Factory in Bermondsey for over 30 years, and later featured in a museum exhibit celebrating the company’s history after its closure in the late 1980s.
+In 2015, during a museum relocation, vandals broke in and destroyed the cake while it awaited transport.
+The remains were moved to the new museum site, where members of the Sugarcraft Guild stepped in to help.

 These photos show the extent of the damage to the historic cake.